Accounting

 Every close cycle, accounting teams ask the same question: what changed, and why?
 Variance analysis is where accountants become storytellers.
 The challenge is that the story has to be audit-ready, backed by evidence, and delivered before anyone else in the company sees the financials.
 The math is simple.
 The explanations are not.

-This guide covers how to set materiality thresholds that actually work, what good variance explanations look like with real numbers, the evidence auditors expect, and how to build a review queue that routes only material variances to humans instead of forcing someone to explain every account.
+This guide covers how to set materiality thresholds that actually work, what good variance explanations look like with real numbers, the evidence auditors expect, and how to build a review queue that routes only material variances to humans.

 Not every comparison serves the same purpose.
 The table below outlines the most common approaches, what each one reveals, and when it is most useful.